glasgowm148/ergonaut-handbook/SigmaUSD.md

 - When price dips, SigUSD holders who exit at a lower point than they entered, they must be rewarded extra erg to make their SigUSD up to $1
 - SigRSV profits depend on these accumulated transaction fees minus any withdrawn by SigUSD holders.

-> This is the simplest example possible to explain how the logic of the contract works (without fees) and not what happens in real world scenario.
-The value you can redeem for your SigRSV floats up and down based on transaction fees and profits/losses SigUSD holders take when withdrawing.
-{.is-warning}

 > This provides individuals with the ability to choose to either go **long** on Erg by minting **SigmaRSV** or to choose **stability** by minting **SigmaUSD.**
 {.is-info}